Message from Director

 Since the establishment in 2018, HKIC is committed to programme revamping and campus enhancement.
 HKIC actively conducts programme accreditations under the Qualifications Framework, and moves forward towards the “Construction Pathway Project (CPP)”, aiming to provide graduates with a comprehensive articulation pathway and progressive development in the vocational and professional career.

-At present, a total of 20 programmes are being recognised under the Qualifications Framework.
-It includes 10 individual disciplines of Full-time Diploma in Construction and 2 part-time courses for construction safety supervisors being recognised as QF Level 3, and 8 individual disciplines of Full-time Certificate in Construction being recognised as QF Level 2, under the Qualifications Framework.
+A total of 25 qualifications are being recognised under the Qualifications Framework (QF).
+They include 5 streams of Professional Diploma in Construction for Specialist Trades being recognised as QF Level 4, 10 streams of Diploma in Construction and 2 programmes for construction safety supervisors being recognised as QF Level 3, and 8 streams of Full-time Certificate in Construction being recognised as QF Level 2.

 Certain enhancements had been made for one-year and two-year full-time programmes, such as strengthening the whole-person development module, adding study hours on sport training and volunteer service, foundation skills subjects, the comprehensive application module, site practice module and strengthening safety training and awareness.
 It aims to enrich students’ learning experience, equip them with good health and positive mindset to serve the community.
 Meanwhile, HKIC has incorporated construction innovations in our programmes, such as Building Information Modelling (BIM), unmanned aerial vehicle (UAV) technology and welding simulator.
 We wish to equip our students with the latest industrial knowhow, so that well-trained workforce will enhance the overall productivity and quality in construction.